 While none of his (often quirky) eating habits have ever truly bothered me, I do love his new meat eating ways.
 Especially this time of year as it cools down, when I typically start cooking all sorts of comfort food meals, which often include slow roasted meats.

-They’re so incredibly succulent and tender!
+These Sweet and Spicy Pork Ribs are so incredibly succulent and tender!
 And the spices pack every bite with delicious flavors!
 The smoky and spicy flavors in the rub, along with the touch or brown sugar make for such a great combination.

 Whether you’re having guests or an intimate dinner with family, everyone will be wowed!